SysKitTeam/docs-insights/get-to-know-insights/performance-screen.md

 When the threshold lines are active the chart will scale to fit both the threshold lines and the values.
 When the threshold lines are turned off, the chart will be rescaled to optimally include only the collected chart values.
 If the selected chart/counter has **more than one instance**, on the top right of the chart \(next to the show thresholds button\) there will be a **dropdown** where you can change the instance you wish to observe.

 The users can change the time range to view older data.
-By default SysKit Insights shows data collected during the last sixty minutes.
+By default Syskit Insights shows data collected during the last sixty minutes.
 The metric status is still calculated based on the last 15 minutes.

 ![](../.gitbook/assets/performance-dashboard.png)